canibanoglu/tango_with_django_book/chapters/templates_static.rst

 Exercises
 ---------
-* Add another image to your index page
+	* Add an about page to your application and link to it from the index page.
-* Add an about page which contains some text about the project team (with a picture of the team)
+	* Put a picture on your about page of yourself.